oapicf/pinterest-sdk/clients/go/generated/docs/ItemResponseAnyOf1.md

 `func (o *ItemResponseAnyOf1) HasHotelId() bool`

 HasHotelId returns a boolean if a field has been set.

+### GetCreativeAssetsId

+`func (o *ItemResponseAnyOf1) GetCreativeAssetsId() string`

+GetCreativeAssetsId returns the CreativeAssetsId field if non-nil, zero value otherwise.

+### GetCreativeAssetsIdOk

+`func (o *ItemResponseAnyOf1) GetCreativeAssetsIdOk() (*string, bool)`

+GetCreativeAssetsIdOk returns a tuple with the CreativeAssetsId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCreativeAssetsId

+`func (o *ItemResponseAnyOf1) SetCreativeAssetsId(v string)`

+SetCreativeAssetsId sets CreativeAssetsId field to given value.

+### HasCreativeAssetsId

+`func (o *ItemResponseAnyOf1) HasCreativeAssetsId() bool`

+HasCreativeAssetsId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)